-Depending on the level of risk associated with the machine or its operation, an appropriate level of safety circuit performance must be incorporated.
-ANSI/RIA R15.06 Industrial Robots, ANSI B11 Machine Tools, OSHA 29CFR1910.217 Mechanical Power Presses, and ISO 13849-1 (EN954-1) Safety-Related Parts of a Control System standards provide details of the safety performance levels.
+Depending on the level of risk associated with the machine or its operation, an appropriate level of safety circuit performance (i.e., integrity) must be incorporated into its design.
+Standards that detail safety performance levels include ANSI/RIA R15.06, ANSI B11, OSHA 29CFR1910.217, and ISO 13849-1 (EN954-1).